 Inventory control is vital for keeping your business running smoothly.
 When there are issues with your warehouse or inventory levels this can cause delays, which is bad news for your customers.

-By investing in smart software like Brightpearl, you’re able to optimize your workforce and manage inventory from purchase to sale.
+By investing in smart software like Brightpearl, you’re able to optimize your workforce and manage inventory right through from purchase to sale.
 It also includes automated multi-location inventory tracking so you know when to expect your next shipment.
-So, if you’re implementing any new inventory control systems in your business, be sure to use software to support you and your employees.
+So, if you’re implementing any new store inventory control procedures in your business, be sure to use the best software to support you and your employees.